jgerstmayr/EXUDYN/README.rst

 C++ Code structure
 ==================

+The following \ **entry points**\  into the C++ code can be found:

++  Python -- C++: the creation of the module \ ``exudyn``\  is found in:

+    \ ``main/src/Pymodules/PybindModule.cpp``\

+  it includes large header files, which are automatically created for binding C++ code with Python.
++  The object factory for creation of items (calling \ ``mbs.AddNode(...)``\  and similar):

+    \ ``main/src/Main/MainObjectFactory.h / .cpp``\
++  Using the VisualStudio \ ``.sln``\  file and using the Debug mode allows you to smoothly walk from Python to C++ code (though that this takes some time to start up and it does not work always; and it does not work for graphics if it runs in a separate thread).

-The functionality of the code is based on systems (MainSystem/CSystem) representing the multibody system or similar physical systems to be simulated.
+The functionality of the code is mainly based on systems (MainSystem and CSystem), items and solvers representing the multibody system or similar physical systems to be simulated.
 Parts of the core structure of Exudyn are:

 +  CSystem / MainSystem: a multibody system which consists of nodes, objects, markers, loads, etc.
 +  SystemContainer: holds a set of systems; connects to visualization (container)
-+  node: used to hold coordinates (unknowns)
-+  (computational) object: leads to equations, using nodes
-+  marker: defines a consistent interface to objects (bodies) and nodes; write access ('AccessFunction') -- provides jacobian and read access ('OutputVariable')
-+  load: acts on an object or node via a marker
++  items: node, (computational) object, marker, load, sensor
 +  computational objects: efficient objects for computation = bodies, connectors, connectors, loads, nodes, ...
 +  visualization objects: interface between computational objects and 3D graphics
-+  main (manager) objects: do all tasks (e.g. interface to visualization objects, GUI, python, ...) which are not needed during computation
++  main (manager) objects: do all tasks (e.g. interface to visualization objects, GUI, Python, ...) which are not needed during computation
 +  static solver, kinematic solver, time integration
-+  python interface via pybind11; items are accessed with a dictionary interface; system structures and settings read/written by direct access to the structure (e.g. SimulationSettings, VisualizationSettings)
++  Python interface via pybind11; items are accessed with a dictionary interface; system structures and settings read/written by direct access to the structure (e.g. SimulationSettings, VisualizationSettings)
-+  interfaces to linear solvers; future: optimizer, eigenvalue solver, ... (mostly external or in python)
++  interfaces to linear solvers; future: optimizer, eigenvalue solver, ... (mostly external or in Python)
++  \ **autogenerated**\ : this folder in \ ``main/src``\  contains many item definitions as well as other interface files; they are all automatically generated by some Python code and should not be changed manually as they will be overwritten.